Documentation

 4. Push to your branch — Vercel will build and deploy automatically.

-5. Run pnpm db:migrate after each schema change to keep Supabase in sync.
+5. Run pnpm --filter @repo/database migrate after each schema change to keep the database in sync.

 Parallel development with worktrees